viccherubini/dbmigrator/README.md

 	dbmigrator create create-table-users
 	dbmigrator create create-table-users create-table-products insert-default-data

 The _create_ method also has a few other niceties.
-If you create a script with the prefix "create-table" followed by a table name, the __tearDown__ method will automatically have the code to drop that table.
+If you create a script with the prefix __create-table__ followed by a table name, the __tearDown__ method will automatically have the code to drop that table.
 Thus calling:

 	dbmigrator create create-table-users-to-products